muniheart/nf-segmented/README.md

 # Introduction
 A wrapper pipeline is used to run a pipeline of interest, referred to as the nested pipeline.
-The nested pipeline is run inside a singularity container in a recursive manner using `process.scan`, an [experimental recursive method](https://github.com/nextflow-io/nextflow/discussions/2521), applied to a channel of pipeline parameter files.
+The nested pipeline is run inside a singularity container in a recursive manner using `process.scan`, an [experimental recursive method](https://github.com/nextflow-io/nextflow/discussions/2521), applied to a channel of maps, meta.
+    meta = [ params: 'params.yaml', samplesheet: 'samplesheet.csv', databases: 'databases.csv' ]
+Each meta map specifies the parameter file, samplesheet and databases file to be used for a pipeline segment.
+A sequence of meta maps can be constructed to,
+    1. progressively enable pipeline functionality.
+    2. partition samples into separate segments.
+    3. partition the databases into separate segments.

-Segmentation of the nested pipeline is defined by the sequence of input parameter files which is constructed to progressively enable pipeline functionality.
-Execution of a segment is performed by workflow `iteration` which takes one input, `data`, and emits one value, a `TaskPath` object representing a file-system image.
+Processing of a segment is performed by workflow `iteration` which takes one input, `data`, and emits one value, a tuple, `[ image, work ]`, where `work` is the path to a work-dir and `image` is the path to a squash-fs image of that work-dir.

 ```nextflow
 workflow iteration {